Lucas Grabeel

-Lucas Stephen Grabeel (/ˈgreɪbiːl/ GRAY-beel; born November 23, 1984) is an American actor, musician, producer and comedian.
-He is best known for his role as Ryan Evans in the High School Musical film series (2006–2011).
-His other film appearances include Halloweentown High (2004), Return to Halloweentown (2006), Alice Upside Down (2007), and The Adventures of Food Boy (2008).
+Lucas Stephen Grabeel (/ˈgreɪbiːl/ GRAY-beel; born November 23, 1984) is an American actor, singer and songwriter.
+He began his career playing Ethan Dalloway in the Disney Channel films Halloweentown High (2004) and Return to Halloweentown (2006), before gaining recognition for his role as Ryan Evans in the High School Musical film series (2006–2011).

+Grabeel's other film credits include Alice Upside Down (2007), The Adventures of Food Boy and Milk (both 2008).
 He appeared as a young Lex Luthor and Conner Kent in the superhero television series Smallville (2006–2011).
 In 2011, Grabeel released his debut extended play, Sunshine, and began playing Toby Kennish in the ABC Freeform drama series Switched at Birth, appearing until 2017.

-He has also provided voice acting roles for various animated series, including Deputy Peck in Disney Junior's Sheriff Callie's Wild West (2014–2017), the title character in Netflix's Pinky Malinky (2019), and Kyle/Mist in My Adventures with Superman (2023).
+Grabeel has also provided voice acting roles for various animated series, including Deputy Peck in Disney Junior's Sheriff Callie's Wild West (2014–2017), the title character in Netflix's Pinky Malinky (2019), Kyle/Mist in My Adventures with Superman (2023), and various roles in Family Guy (2010–2021).

 Early life

-Grabeel was born in Springfield, Missouri on November 23, 1984, the son of Jean and Stephen Grabeel.
+Grabeel was born in Springfield, Missouri, on November 23, 1984, the son of Jean and Stephen Grabeel.
 Before transferring to and graduating from Kickapoo High School in Springfield in 2003, he attended Logan-Rogersville Elementary, Middle and High School.
 He also played drums for a local church and initiated a men's a cappella singing group at Kickapoo called No Treble.
 At school, he found passions in the guitar and the accordion while also enjoying dance.
 While in Rogersville, Missouri, he regularly attended Harmony Baptist Church, where he was a part of the children's and youth groups.